 Running a Bar For Dummies

 Running a bar isn't for the faint of heart.
-Besides the daily needs of running a bar — what tools and condiments to keep behind the bar, what to put on the tables and on the menu, and how to keep your employees well-supplied — you also have to deal with the rigors of management — like keeping your employees honest, staying on the right side of your state alcohol control board, and dealing with patrons who've had a few too many.
-The following information can get you pointed in the right direction.
+Besides the daily needs of running a bar — for example, what condiments to keep behind the bar and what to put on the menu — you also have to deal with the rigors of management, such as keeping your employees honest, staying on the right side of your state alcohol control board, and dealing with patrons who've had a few too many.

-If you’re interesting in running a bar, you’re going to have to get to know your local alcohol control board so you know what you can and can’t do when it comes to serving alcoholic beverages.
-Ask your state alcohol control board representative these important questions while shopping for your bar or bar location:
+If you're interested in running a bar, you have to get to know your alcohol control board so you know what you can and can't do when it comes to serving alcoholic beverages.
+Keep this list of questions on hand so you'll know the important things to ask your state alcohol control board representative while shopping for your bar or bar location:

 Can I serve food?
 Do I have to serve food?